In 2019, native ads make over 61% of display ad spend, making them one of the fastest growing formats on the market.

 As online marketers, we’re seeing more and more that, in order to keep up with the changing digital landscape, brands are embracing content marketing and/or native advertising as the means for getting their marketing messages across.
 This is because both of these tactics offer a more direct link to the target audience.

 Over time, consumers have learned how to “tune out” the unwanted ads and marketing messages that they never asked to receive in the first place.
-Native ads and content marketing offer marketers a way to circumvent this, and get their messages in front of their audience.
+Native ads and content marketing offer marketers a way to circumvent this and get their messages in front of their audience.

 You can see the evidence of this in the growth of ad-blocking software, as well as subscription models (Spotify, Pandora, etc.) that allow consumers to pay a higher fee in order to receive NO advertisements.
 Clearly, the old way of forcing marketing messages at people has gone as far as it possibly can.

 Native Advertising is Different From Content Marketing (and Sometimes Controversial)

 The main difference between these two is that native advertising is a “pay to play” service.
 Brands pay for the ability to put their content in places where they think their target audience will find it.
 Essentially, native advertising is paid media.